-The Company's Waihapa-D, Waihapa-F, Waitapu and Toko-E wellsites were all inspected on 4 November 2019 in relation to the Company's DWI monitoring programme.
+The Company's Waihapa-B, D and F, Waitapu, Toko-E and Copper Moki wellsites were all inspected on 9 August 2021 with the Tariki-A wellsite being inspected on 12 August 2021 in relation to the Company's DWI monitoring programme.
 The main points of interest with regard to DWI consents are general housekeeping and any processes with potential or actual discharges, including any surface water runoff, and their receiving environments.

-In addition to the programmed DWI inspections, Council Officer's also visited the Company's Waihapa Production Station (WPS) on two occasions for injectate sampling purposes and a further four occasions as part of the Company's Production Station monitoring programme.
+In addition to the programmed DWI inspections, Council Officers also visited the Company's Waihapa Production Station (WPS) on two occasions for injectate sampling purposes, and on one further occasion as part of the Company's Production Station monitoring programme.